 Kent Nelson shipped Artemis and Wally together long before they actually got together for real.
-His last words to Wally were to find his own spitfire like his own wife Inza, who never let Kent get away with anything.
+His last words to Wally were to urge him to find his own spitfire like Kent's wife Inza, who never let Kent get away with anything.

 In Xiaolin Showdown, the good version Jack appears to ship Raimundo/Kimiko, even dragging Raimundo over to her and placing his hand on her shoulder in Time after Time.
 Their reactions imply that this isn't the first time he's done this.

 Parodied in "Hearts and Hooves Day", where the Cutie Mark Crusaders attempt to set their teacher Cheerilee up with Applebloom's older brother Big Macintosh.
 Hilarity Ensues when they go as far as to make a Love Potion.